alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/ios-osx.md

-area below the Disconnect from AllJoyn button, you will see any nearby applications that have been discovered via the About feature that support the Onboarding service framework and are acting as an Onboardable.
+area below the Disconnect from AllJoyn button, you will see any nearby applications that have been discovered via the About feature that support the Onboarding service framework and are acting as an Onboardee.
-5. To interact with an Onboardable, select one from the list of nearby applications that have been discovered.
+5. To interact with an Onboardee, select one from the list of nearby applications that have been discovered.
 6. Choose an option from the pop-up that appears:
   * Show Announce: This will allow you to view the About